-Dates of Mid-Term Te st, and F inal Exam Mid-Term Wednesday, Feb 12 th , 2008 - in class (90 minutes) ninutes) Final Exam Date/Time/Place: To take place sometime duri ing final ex am period (Apr.
-(3 hours)
+Dates of Mid-Term Test, and Final Exam Mid-Term wednesday, February 13 th 2008 - in class (100 minutes) Final Exam Date/Time/Place: To take place sometime of during final exa m period (Apri (3 hours)

-Group Project: Creating a Marketing Plan (worth 25% of your total grade)
+Group Project: Creating a Marketing Plan (groups of 3-5 members)

-The project is to be done in teams of 3-5 members.
-The objective of the term project (worth 25 percent of your total grade for this course) is to provide you with experience in applying the concepts and methods of marketing to a real-world marketing opportunity, in the form of a marketing plan.
-A marketing plan "...is a written statement of a marketing strategy and the time-related details for carrying out the strategy" (Perreault et al., 2007, p.
+The objective of the term project (worth 25% of your total grade for this course) is to provide you with experience in applying the concepts and methods of marketing to a real-world marketing opportunity, in the form of a marketing plan.
+According to the text, a marketing plan "...is a written statement of a marketing strategy and the time-related details for carrying out the strategy" (Perreault et al., 2007, p.
 38).
+The project is to be done in teams (3-4 members).
 Following a thorough analysis of the marketing situation, each team will create a marketing plan for a 'new' product or service, in an existing product/service category.
 For your product or service, you may choose one of the following options: